 ABSTRACT

-OBJECTIVE: Between 30-62% of patients with schizophrenia have anxiety symptoms which are associated with increased overall burden.
+OBJECTIVE: Between 30-62% of patients with schizophrenia present with co-morbid anxiety disorders which are associated with increased overall burden.
 Our aim was to summarise current and potential interventions for anxiety in schizophrenia.

-DESIGN: Structured review, summarizing pharmacological and psychosocial interventions used to reduce anxiety in schizophrenia.
+DESIGN: Structured review, summarizing pharmacological and psychosocial interventions used to reduce anxiety in schizophrenia and psychosis.

 RESULTS: Antipsychotics have been shown to reduce anxiety, increase anxiety, or have no effect.
 These may be augmented with another antipsychotic, anxiolytic or antidepressant.
 Novel agents, such as L-theanine, pregabalin, and cycloserine show promise in attenuating anxiety in schizophrenia.
 Psychosocial therapies have been developed to reduce the distress of schizophrenia.
 Cognitive behavioural therapy (CBT) has shown benefit and refinements in the therapy have been successful, e.g. for managing worry in schizophrenia.
 CBT usually involves more than 16 sessions, as short courses of CBT do not attenuate the presentation of anxiety in schizophrenia.
 To address time and cost the development of a manualized CBT to address anxiety in schizophrenia is being developed.

-CONCLUSIONS: The presence of coexisting anxiety symptoms and comorbid anxiety disorders should be ascertained when assessing patients with schizophrenia or other psychoses as a range of neuropharmacological and psychosocial treatments are available.
+CONCLUSIONS: The presence of coexisting anxiety symptoms and comorbid anxiety disorders should be ascertained when assessing patients with schizophrenia or other psychoses as a range of pharmacological and psychosocial treatments are available.

 Background

-Many attempts have been made to explain the presence of anxiety in patients with schizophrenia.
+Many attempts have been made to explain the presence of anxiety disorders in patients with schizophrenia.
 Anxiety may be regarded as an ‘understandable’ response to the distressing nature of the psychotic state (Hafner et al., 1992,Shaw et al., 1997).
 Anxiety symptoms may predate the onset of psychosis (Hofmann, 1999,Turnbull and Bebbington, 2001) or develop following remission of psychotic symptoms, with or without antipsychotic treatment (Pallanti et al., 2000,Ciapparelli et al., 2007).
 Family environmental and/or genetic factors which contribute to the risk of schizophrenia do not increase the risk of anxiety disorders to the same extent that the risk of anxiety disorders is increased by the presence of schizophrenia (Lyons et al., 2000).
-A twin study which compared twin pairs where neither was affected with schizophrenia, to twin pairs where one individual had schizophrenia reported a higher prevalence of anxiety in the twins whose co-twin had a diagnosis of schizophrenia (Argyropoulos et al., 2008).
+A twin study which compared twin pairs where neither was affected with schizophrenia, to twin pairs where one individual had schizophrenia reported a higher prevalence of anxiety disorders in the twins whose co-twin had a diagnosis of schizophrenia (Argyropoulos et al., 2008).

 Co-morbid anxiety disorders in schizophrenia have been associated with delusions and hallucinations (as assessed by the positive symptom sub-scale within the Positive and Negative Syndrome Scale (PANSS)) (Tibbo et al., 2003,Mazeh et al., 2009), and in their absence with poor general mental health (general psychopathology sub-scale of the PANSS) (Tibbo et al., 2003).
 Further, features of social anxiety such as social avoidance and withdrawal, have been associated with negative symptoms (negative symptom sub-scale of the PANSS) (Mazeh et al., 2009).
 The varying nature of the association with the PANSS subscales suggests that anxiety and psychosis are separable constructs (Cooper et al., 2016,Michail and Birchwood, 2009).